CLTPayne/todolist-redux-app/README.md

 # Todo List App - Exploring React, Redux and Webpack

-Following the Dan Abramov intro to Redux - https://egghead.io/courses/getting-started-with-redux
+Following the Dan Abramov intro to Redux - https://egghead.io/courses/getting-started-with-redux - add TDDing a simple todo list app with state management.
+Used the Jest test runner rather than just the expect library.

 Aim of the project is to get started using Redux with a live application and code along with the tutorials.